-As of 31 December 2017, the majority of members of the Risk and Audit Committee met the independence criteria prescribed by supervisory law.
-Meetings of the Risk and Audit Committee are attended by the Chairman of the Board of Directors as a guest, as well as by the CEO, the Head of Finance & Risk support unit (CFO) and representatives of Group Internal Audit and the external auditors.
-Furthermore, specialists from within Vontobel - particularly the Head of Risk Control, the Head of Legal, Compliance and Tax and the Head of Finance - are regularly invited to attend meetings when specific topics concerning their areas of responsibility are discussed.
+As of December 31, 2018, the majority of members of the Risk and Audit Committee met the independence criteria prescribed by supervisory law.
+Meetings of the Risk and Audit Committee are attended by the Chairman of the Board of Directors as a guest, as well as by the CEO, the Head of the Finance & Risk support unit (CFO) and representatives of Group Internal Audit and the external auditors.
+Furthermore, specialists from within Vontobel - particularly the Head of Risk Control, the Head of Legal, Compliance and Tax, and the Head of Finance & Controlling - are reguarly invited to attend meetings when specific topics concerning their areas of responsibility are discussed.

-Attendance of meetings of the Board of Directors and the Committees 2017
+Attendance of meetings of the Board of Directors and the Committees in 2018